brendenwest/it112/7_django_models.md

 Django manages database structure updates through `migrations` so you can easily track & revert changes if needed.

-Once models are defined or updated, you will need to generate a `migration` like so:
+As models are defined or updated, you will need to generate a `migration` like so:

 ```python
     python manage.py makemigrations <appname>